OpenDataServices/flatten-tool/docs/developerguide.rst

 Helper libraries
 ================

-As you'll have read in the :doc:`User Guide <userguide>`, Flatten Tool makes use of JSON Pointer, JSON Schema and JSON Ref standards.
+As you'll have read in the :doc:`User Guide <unflatten>`, Flatten Tool makes use of JSON Pointer, JSON Schema and JSON Ref standards.
 The Python libraries that support this are `jsonpointer`, `jsonschema` and `jsonref` respectively.